-The Trading Standards Institute and Trading Standards Officers are extremely important to the BTHA and the wider toy industry.
+The Chartered Trading Standards Institute is extremely important to the BTHA and the wider toy industry.
 The BTHA places a strong emphasis on working closely with Trading Standards to create a fair, well regulated market place.
 The BTHA exhibit each year at the Trading Standards Conference and run seminars to impart knowledge to Trading Standards Officers about toy safety.

 The BTHA has taken major steps to ensure that there is efficient and effective representation for members in Europe.
 The BTHA was instrumental in the formation of Toy Industries of Europe (TIE) which was established as a European toy interest group in Brussels, of which the BTHA is still an active member.
-For instance, in the past four years the Association, through its membership of TIE, has taken an active part in the revisions to, and implementation of, the Toy Safety Directive and will continue to try to ensure workable solutions are found for members.
+The BTHA will remain a member of TIE throughout the Brexit process and sees the close relationship as a way of liaising with European colleagues for the benefit of the relationships for members beyond the current negotiations.

 Membership of the BTHA also ensures effective representation on international toy safety committees.
-Members of the Toy Safety and Technical Matters committee are active in European safety groups and have been successful in creating working safety documents which have been adopted by the European Commission for use throughout the EU.
+Members of the Technical committee are active in European safety groups and have been successful in creating working safety documents which have been adopted by the European Commission for use throughout the EU.

 The BTHA is an active member of the International Council of Toy Industries (ICTI), with a BTHA director sitting on the ICTI Board of Directors.
 This group meets at least once a year to discuss global toy issues and to swap best practice to ensure members of associations around the globe are trying to achieve the highest standards possible for their membership and to discuss cooperation and alignment where possible.

-ICTI also takes an active interest in the ICTI CARE Process – The CARE (Caring, Awareness, Responsible, Ethical) Process is a programme originally set up by ICTI to promote ethical manufacturing, in the form of fair labour treatment, as well as employee health and safety.
+ICTI CARE Process – The CARE Process is the toy industry programme to promote ethical manufacturing, in the form of fair labour treatment, as well as employee health and safety.
 Its initial focus is in China, where approximately 80 percent of the world’s toy volume is manufactured.
 Its intent is to provide a single, fair, thorough and consistent programme to monitor toy factories’ compliance with ICTI’s Code of Business Practices.

 The BTHA asks every member to annually declare their commitment to using ICTI CARE factory standards or an equivalent or higher recognised ethnical compliance standard in their manufacture of toys.